tomka75/sp-dev-docs.de-de/docs/general-development/how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md

 You can validate data entered by users of your Windows Phone app in several ways.
 A project created by using the Windows Phone SharePoint List Application template includes classes that serve as intermediaries between the forms (that is, the views) of the data in the Windows Phone app (for example, the EditForm.xaml file) and the data itself in the SharePoint list on which the app is based.
 These classes can be considered implementations of the ViewModel component of the  [Model-View-ViewModel design pattern](http://blogs.msdn.com/b/johngossman/archive/2005/10/08/478683.aspx) (Figure 2).
 (For more information about how the Windows Phone SharePoint List Application template conforms to the MVVM software design pattern, see [Architektur der Vorlage Windows Phone SharePoint-Liste-Anwendung](architecture-of-the-windows-phone-sharepoint-list-application-template.md).)

+> [!NOTE]
-> **Hinweis:** Die SharePoint-Listenvorlagen enthalten keine standardmäßigen Überprüfungen (wie z.
+> Die SharePoint-Listenvorlagen enthalten keine standardmäßigen Überprüfungen (wie z.
 B. den Prozentsatz des Abschlusses in einer SharePoint-Aufgabenliste, die vorherige Überprüfung in einer Team-Diskussionsliste und die SP-Dezimalfeld-Typenüberprüfung), aber Sie können solche Überprüfungen implementieren.